-- preparing the compensation recommendation for our CEO, who does not play any role with respect to any matter affecting his own compensation, then reviewing this with the full Board of Directors for a final determination; - reviewing and setting the compensation of our other executive officers; - · reviewing and making recommendations to our Board regarding director compensation; - · reviewing and approving regarding our incentive compensation and equity-based plans and arrangements, except with respect to the CEO; - · appointing, compensating and overseeing any compensation consultants; and - such other matters that are consistent with the Compensation Committee's charter or specifically designated to the Compensation Committee by our board of directors from time to time.
+- preparing the compensation recommendation for our Chief Executive Officer, who does not play any role with respect to any matter affecting his own compensation, then reviewing this with the full Board of Directors for a final determination; - reviewing and setting the compensation of our other executive officers; - reviewing and making recommendations to our Board regarding director compensation; - reviewing and approving regarding our incentive compensation and equity-based plans and arrangements, except with respect to our Chief Executive Officer; - · appointing, compensating and overseeing any compensation consultants; and - such other matters that are consistent with the Compensation Committee's charter or specifically designated to the Compensation Committee by our board of directors from time to time.

-Our Compensation Committee consists of Mr. Desai, Ms. Dodrill and Dr. Krummel, with Dr. Krummel serving as chair.
+Our Compensation Committee consists of Mr. Desai, Mses.
+Dodrill and Little and Dr. Krummel, with Ms. Little serving as chair.
 The composition of our Compensation Committee meets the requirements for independence under the current Nasdaq listing standards and SEC rules and regulations.
 Each member of this committee qualified as a non-employee director, as defined in Section 16b-3 of the Exchange Act.